By Macworld Staff, MacworldAUG 7, 2005 5:00 pm PDT

 Disclaimer: Today’s Mac Gems column is for the gadget lovers out there—those who get excited by finding new uses for existing toys.

-Ever since Apple released its AirPort Express Base Station and AirTunes—which together let you stream music from a computer running iTunes to any speakers or stereo within range of your wireless network—people have been asking for a better way to
+Ever since Apple released its AirPort Express Base Station and AirTunes—which together let you stream music from a computer running iTunes to any speakers or stereo within range of your wireless network—people have been asking for a better way to control that music.

 Although there are

-that plug into the AirPort Express’ USB port, these remotes don’t provide a display, so they’re useful mainly for skipping backwards or forwards within the current playlist—giving you what is, in many ways, little more than a glorified iPod shuffle.
+remote controls that plug into the AirPort Express’ USB port, these remotes don’t provide a display, so they’re useful mainly for skipping backwards or forwards within the current playlist—giving you what is, in many ways, little more than a glorified iPod shuffle.

 But if you’ve got the wireless network to use AirTunes, chances are good that you’ve also got a wireless laptop—either hosting iTunes itself, or in addition to the computer doing so—or some other wireless device.
 You can actually use these devices as your “iTunes remote.”
 For example, if you’ve got a second Mac, the best solution, by far, is Shirt Pocket’s $20